 - Junk foods are not a necessary part of the diet, and should only be consumed occasionally and in small amounts.
 This recommendation is based on evidence that junk foods are associated with increased risk of obesity and chronic diseases including cardiovascular disease, type 2 diabetes, non-alcoholic fatty liver disease and some cancers.

-- If we eat or drink more energy (kilojoules) than we use, we gain weight in the form of fat or 'adipose tissue'.
-This adipose tissue is stored under the skin ('grabbable' fat) and also in and around our vital organs (visceral or 'toxic' fat).
-In general the bigger your 'grabbable gut' is, the more likely you are to have visceral fat around your vital organs.
+- If we eat or drink more energy (kilojoules) than we use, we gain weight in the form of body fat or 'adipose tissue'.
+This adipose tissue is stored under the skin, in, and around our vital organs (visceral or 'toxic' fat).
+A larger waist circumference (rather than a high body weight) is a sign that you may have more toxic fat.
 Toxic fat increases your risk of developing cardiovascular disease, type-2 diabetes, several cancers and non-alcoholic fatty liver disease.

 - Junk foods affect health both directly and indirectly.